 With a great mix of style, technology and performance, the C40 Recharge has already impressed us with everything it can do.
 We'll hold off on an official rating until we've spent more with the car, but for now any prospective EV buyers should certainly take it into consideration.

-The Volvo C40 Recharge is available to customize and reserve right now, with prices starting at $59,845.
+The Volvo C40 Recharge is available to order right now, with prices starting at $55,300.
 That includes a $1,095 destination fee, and you'll have to pay a refundable $500 deposit to confirm your order.
-Deliveries are expected to happen later this year.